 Hydrofarm Holdings is a vertical farming stock out of Pennsylvania.

+Xylem stock had a strong run in 2021, and is looking to make a significant rebound from its slump in early 2022.
 Vertical farming doesn't have to be the be-all-end-all for a company.
+Multiple MLS soccer teams have extended their partnership with Xylem to help tackle global water issues around the country.
 Investors can diversify with brands like Xylem, which are contributing to vertical farming's rise.

 This niche agricultural sector is just getting started.
-Aerofarms is expected to go public via a SPAC called Spring Valley Acquisition Corp.
-(NASDAQ:SV) in the near future.
+Aerofarms was expected to go public via a SPAC called Spring Valley Acquisition Corp.
+(NASDAQ:SV) last year.
+The company called off the SPAC late last year, but could opt for a different path of going public.
 As land becomes harder to come by and efficient, eco-minded farming becomes the norm, vertical farming stocks will be at the forefront.